-- The Charles Dickens School recognise our statutory responsibility to safeguard and promote the welfare of all children.
-Safeguarding is everybody's responsibility and all those directly connected (staff, volunteers, governors, leaders, parents, families and learners) are an important part of the wider safeguarding system for children and have an essential role to play in making this community safe and secure. - Staff working with children at The Charles Dickens School will maintain an attitude of 'it could happen here' where safeguarding is concerned. - The Charles Dickens School believe that the best interests of children always come first.
-All children (defined as those up to the age of 18) have a right to be heard and to have their wishes and feelings taken into account and all children regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection. - The Charles Dickens School recognises the importance of providing an ethos and environment within school that will help children to be safe and feel safe.
+- Laleham Gap School recognise our statutory responsibility to safeguard and promote the welfare of all children.
+Safeguarding is everybody's responsibility and all those directly connected (staff, volunteers, governors, leaders, parents, families and learners) are an important part of the wider safeguarding system for children and have an essential role to play in making this community safe and secure. - Staff working with children at Laleham Gap School are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned. - Laleham Gap School believe that the best interests of children always come first.
+All children (defined as those up to the age of 18) have a right to be heard and to have their wishes and feelings taken into account and all children regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection. - Laleham Gap School recognises the importance of providing an ethos and environment within Laleham Gap School that will help children to be safe and feel safe.
 In our school children are respected and encourage to talk openly.
 All our staff understand safe professional practice and adhere to our safeguarding policies. - Our core safeguarding principles are: